 Heavy duty YKK zippers with anti-snag strips make zipping and unzipping a breeze and won’t move or unzip by accident.
 A full-length zipper baffle and offsetting seams prevents cold spots and heat loss.

 The bag features a small plastic ring on all four corners, stitched to the bag with nylon webbing.
 These rings are attachment points for the Booster Quilt.
-Plastic toggles stitched to the quilt allow it to be quickly added or removed from the sleeping bag to provide an additional 30 degrees of protection from the cold for sleeping in sub-zero temperatures.
+Plastic toggles stitched to the quilt allow it to be quickly added or removed from the sleeping bag to provide an additional 30 °F of protection from the cold for sleeping in sub-zero temperatures.
 The Booster Quilt is made of the same materials as the sleeping bag and can be used alone in warmer temperatures.
-This gives you a range of use from 70-degrees to -30 Fahrenheit.
-Additionally, the Booster Quilt can be used under the sleeping bag as an added layer of padding or insulation from ground cooling.
+This gives you a range of use from 70 °F to -30 °F. Additionally, the Booster Quilt can be used under the sleeping bag as an added layer of padding or insulation from ground cooling.
 The edges of the quilt extend well over the edges of the bag to provide additional draft resistance on the zippers and seams and also touch the ground or edges of your cot.

-This combination isn’t designed for backpacking and the regular bag alone weighs 12-pounds and the quilt adds 6-pounds more, but the versatility and comfort they provide make them an ideal sleep system for camping out of the truck or from horseback.
+This combination isn’t designed for backpacking and the regular bag alone weighs 12 pounds and the quilt adds 6 pounds more, but the versatility and comfort they provide make them an ideal sleep system for camping out of the truck or from horseback.

 The bag comes with multiple compression straps to minimize size and a durable and roomy zippered bag with nylon handles.
 The quilt features a hefty canvas stuff sack with a cinch cord.